Site navigation

 The amount shown includes goods and services tax.

-• a standard tow of a motor vehicle from private property capped at $280.55.
+• a tow of a motor vehicle from private property capped at $290.05.

-A standard tow includes 60 minutes of working time at the scene, (including taking reasonable steps to locate the owner), moving the vehicle to the holding yard, and 72 hours of storage in the holding yard.
+A private property tow includes 1 hour of working time at the scene, (including taking reasonable steps to locate the owner), moving the vehicle to the holding yard, and 72 hours of storage in the holding yard.
 The property owner must not be charged in addition to the vehicle owner.

 Call-out fees and other fees such as taking steps to locate the owner, travelling to the place where the vehicle is located, allowing the vehicle owner access to the vehicle at the holding yard (within business hours) and other incidental fees cannot be charged.